What You Need to Know About Mechanical Door Repairer

-Career Description Install, service, or repair automatic door mechanisms and hydraulic doors.
+Job Description & Duties Install, service, or repair automatic door mechanisms and hydraulic doors.
 Includes garage door mechanics.

 - Bore or cut holes in flooring as required for installation, using hand or power tools.

-- Remove or disassemble defective automatic mechanical door closers, using hand tools.
+- Repair or replace worn or broken door parts, using hand tools.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.